 - Employer lodges Nomination – specifying the job details, labour market testing evidence, salary & position genuineness

-Processing times can vary from a few days to up to 6 months, depending on stream and completeness.
+Processing for the employer-sponsored visa 482 times can vary from a few days to up to 6 months, depending on the stream and completeness.

-Benefits, Limitations & PR Pathways of the 482 Visa
+Benefits, Limitations & PR Pathways of the 482 Sponsor Visa

 Benefits: